Kinetic-Ballooning-Limited Pedestals in Spherical Tokamak Plasmas

 KBM-limited pedestals are wider than ideal-ballooning-limited pedestals at fixed $\beta_{\theta,\mathrm{ped}}$ due to a lower $\alpha$ instability threshold for KBM.
 To elucidate this, in \Cref{fig:five} we show ideal $s-\alpha$ analysis for NSTX 139047 equilibria on the GCP.
 In \Cref{fig:five}(a) and (b), we plot the $s$ and $\alpha$ locations of GCP equilibria with different widths for two radial locations, $\overline{\Delta} = 3/12, 5/12$.
 The lines in \Cref{fig:five}(a) and (b) show the ideal stability boundaries for each equilibrium.
 The large distance in $\alpha$ between GCP equilibria and ideal-ballooning stability boundaries causes the large width prediction difference for the GCP and BCP in \Cref{fig:four}.
 In \Cref{fig:five}(c)-(e), we plot pressure, $\alpha$, and $T_e$ profiles for three GCP and three BCP equilbria with three different widths.
 The kinetic-ballooning-limited profiles can only support roughly one half of the pressure gradient than ideal-ballooning-limited profiles.

 \textit{Conclusion.}-- Combining self-consistent pedestal equilibrium variation with a gyrokinetic stability threshold model, we obtained a pedestal width-height scaling for kinetic-ballooning-limited NSTX spherical tokamak plasmas, $\Delta_{\mathrm{ped}} \simeq 0.43 \beta_{\theta, \mathrm{ped}}^{1.03}$, which is in excellent agreement with experimental measurements, $\Delta_{\mathrm{ped}} = (0.4\pm 0.1) \beta_{\theta, \mathrm{ped}}^{1.05 \pm 0.2}$ \cite{Diallo2013}.
+Notably, using an ideal rather than a kinetic-ballooning threshold for NSTX underpredicts the width by 40\%, but the scaling $\Delta_{\mathrm{ped}} \simeq 0.26 \beta_{\theta, \mathrm{ped}}^{0.96}$ is still linear.
 Our gyrokinetic model, applicable in the $\rho_{i}/a \to 0$ limit, is likely to become an even better approximation to future fusion reactors.
 While kinetic-ballooning-limited pedestals give lower average gradients than for ideal modes, their extra width might permit a larger $\beta_{\theta,\mathrm{ped}}$ before an ELM occurs \cite{Snyder2009,Osborne2015}.
 For sufficiently wide pedestals, there may even exist ELM-free regimes with other saturation mechanisms \cite{Chen2017,Maingi2017}, and thus paradoxically, as has been suggested in the context of other pedestal transport mechanisms \cite{Snyder2009, Osborne2015}, kinetic-ballooning-degraded pedestal profiles may increase $\beta_{\theta,\mathrm{ped}}$ and therefore fusion power.
 Recent results from ELM-free negative triangularity operation \cite{Austin2019} that aims to prevent ideal second stability access \cite{Nelson2022} may be modified by a larger KBM instability region \cite{Davies2022}, a phenomenon also seen in ST reactor studies \cite{Patel2022,Kennedy2023}.
 Scaling expressions presented in this paper are summarized in \Cref{tab:tab2}.